mapzen/ios/docs/index.md

 *Neither can we.*

-While we are working on assembling all the pieces you can [track our progress on GitHub](https://github.com/mapzen/ios).
+While we are working on assembling all the pieces you can [follow our progress on GitHub](https://github.com/mapzen/ios).